zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sql-server.md

 ## Setup Database

-The name of the connection string is passed into the constructor of context class.
+The name of the connection string is passed into the constructor of the context class.

 ```csharp
 public BookStore() : base("BookStoreContext")